Get ready for Making Tax Digital for Income Tax

 Can I still use spreadsheets?

-Technically yes — but it may not be optimal.
+Technically yes — but it may not be the best option.
 While spreadsheets can be used alongside “bridging software” to meet MTD requirements, this approach is often clunky, time-consuming, and prone to errors.

 Using full MTD-compatible accounting software is far more efficient, streamlining your records, automating tasks, and giving you a clearer view of your finances — while ensuring full compliance.